dfend-cloud/Infrastructure_as_Code/terraform/azuread/security_baseline_ca_policies/ReadMe.md

 ## Terraform for Azure Active Directory Baseline Condtional Access

 This repo is designed to push baseline condtional access policies using infrastructure as code with Terraform.
+All condtional access policies will be pushed in a disabled state.
+It is important you add any exclusions before enabling these policies.
+If you want to push condtional access in an enabled state, change the state for each policy to `enabled`.

 ## Prerequisites